Bathsheba Everdene (Carey Mulligan) states her position early in the latest big-screen adaptation of Far from the Madding Crowd (2015).

-When faced with a sudden marriage proposal from the quiet shepherd, Gabriel Oak (Matthias Schoenaerts), she boldly declares, “I don’t want a husband.”
+When faced with a sudden marriage proposal from the quiet, solid shepherd, Gabriel Oak (Matthias Schoenaerts), she boldly declares, “I don’t want a husband.”
 Bathsheba has a refreshing independence and bright intellect that Gabriel is immediately attracted to.
 He will become her most loyal friend and constant suitor.
 But for now, she will not marry him and explains, “If I ever were to marry I’d want somebody to tame me, and you’d never be able to do it.”
 Just what she means by this will become clearer throughout the course of the film.

+Both Bathsheba and Emma are characters born in a time when women had little, if any, control over the direction of their lives.
+But they are nevertheless two very different women, negotiating their worlds in distinct ways.
 Bathsheba’s a rare bird in Victorian England.
 Already strong-willed, she gains financial support for her independence when she inherits her uncle’s farm which allows her the freedom to live as she chooses, without provision from a man.
 Emma, on the other hand feels caged.
 Marrying Charles Bovary (Henry Lloyd-Hughes), an unambitious provincial doctor, she wonders if “her future is just a dark corridor with a bolted door at the end.”
-The domestic sphere is conceived first as a prison, and finally a tomb – Emma seeks liberation from its tedium in the intoxicating bliss of sexual affairs, fashion and redecorating.
+The domestic sphere is conceived first as a prison, and finally a tomb – Emma seeks liberation from its tedium in the intoxicating bliss of sexual affairs, fashion, and redecorating.

 Adaptations of 19th-century novels remain fertile ground for filmmakers, especially those with women at their centre.
-And audiences continue to flock because their pleasures are immense: lavish costuming and props; the unembarrassed expression of emotion; fascinating women and seductive men; and a sly comfort for viewers in the knowledge of how far we have come.
+And audiences continue to flock because their pleasures are immense: lavish costuming and props; the unembarrassed expression of emotion; fascinating women and seductive men; and a sly comfort for women today in the knowledge of how far we have come.

-Gabriel’s love is something else, distinguished by its humility, constancy and stability.
+Gabriel’s love for Bathsheba is something else, distinguished by its humility, constancy, and stability.
 He is Bathsheba’s “first sweetheart” and by the end of Far from the Madding Crowd he’s the last man standing.
-While Troy and Boldwood offer Bathsheba all the trappings of romance – flattery, poetry, dancing, jewelry – Gabriel offers her the closest thing to a genuine relationship, one based on mutual respect and shared interests.
-This may sound dull or dispassionate on paper, but casting works very much against this reading, with the very masculine, very sexy Schoenaerts positioned as the most warm and physically attractive of the three men (at least for this viewer), so that it’s never possible to see him as a consolation prize.
+While Troy and Boldwood offer Bathsheba all the trappings of romance – flattery, poetry, dancing, jewelry – Gabriel offers her the closest thing to a genuine relationship, one that is based on mutual respect and shared interests.
+This may sound dull or dispassionate on paper, but the casting of the very masculine, very sexy Schoenaerts works against this reading, positioning him as the most warm and physically attractive of the three men (at least for this viewer).
+It’s impossible to see him as a consolation prize.

 Emma is attractive to us because she’s a deeply complex character – depressed, capricious, and unable to be happy.
 Despite understanding the social limitations of Emma’s world, Barthes’ directorial choices don’t give sufficient weight to Emma’s enchantment with the sentimental romance novels she’s imbibed since she was a girl.
-It’s a desire to experience – every minute of every single day – the heightened emotional states she encounters in these pages that fuel her dissatisfaction even more than social mores.
-As Flaubert writes when Emma is embroiled in her own affair, she is completely occupied by the charm of the seduction and imagines she has become one of the adulterous women in her novels, “fulfilling the long daydream of her youth, by seeing herself as this type of amorous woman she had so envied.”
-Often described as a flighty character, Emma Bovary’s head, when it is out of her books, is high above ground, floating in the stars.
+It’s a desire to experience – every minute of every single day – the heightened emotional states she encounters in these pages, that fuels her dissatisfaction even more than the restrictions of social mores.
+As Flaubert writes, when Emma is embroiled in her own affair, she is completely occupied by the charm of the seduction and imagines she has become one of the adulterous women in her novels, “fulfilling the long daydream of her youth, by seeing herself as this type of amorous woman she had so envied.”
+Often described as a flighty character, Emma’s head, when she takes it out of her books, is high above the ground, floating in the stars.

 It is true that Emma is a thoroughly modern heroine – living for the now, chasing transitory pleasures in her desire to feel alive, with little concern for tomorrow.
 But chasing daily passion doesn’t open the world to Emma.
-The walls close in.
-There’s nothing romantic about her destruction – romanticism is her greatest enemy, and she is tormented by her endless cravings.
+Instead, the walls close in.
+There’s nothing romantic about her destruction – romanticism is her greatest enemy; she is tormented by her endless cravings.
 Ultimately, Emma falls not because she’s compelled by an intense, tragic love for the Marquis (Logan Marshall-Green) or Léon (Ezra Miller), or the crippling debts she owes to Monsieur Lheureux (Rhys Ifans), but because she keeps running towards anything that evades her greatest fear, of a life spent “standing inert.”